Bo-Yuan-Huang/Bo-Yuan-Huang.github.io/index.md

 ![profile-pic](img/Huang-Bo-Yuan-Profile-Pic.png)

 I am a Ph.D. candidate in the Department of Electrical and Computer Engineering at Princeton University, working with Prof. [Sharad Malik](https://www.princeton.edu/~sharad/).
-My research focuses on applying formal methods in accelerator-rich computing platforms, especially software/hardware co-verification and co-synthesis.
-I also work on security verification of systems in practical scales targeting vulnerabilities spanning across the software and hardware boundary.
-My current focus is automatic firmware/driver synthesis for ML/Crypto accelerators.

-Before coming to Princeton, I received my BS in Electrical Engineering from National Taiwan University.
+Before coming to Princeton, I received my BS in Electrical Engineering and Computer Science from National Taiwan University.
+My research focuses on the verification and synthesis problems amid the modern accelerator-rich platforms.
+I worked on the formal modeling and verification methodology for heterogeneous hardware backends.
+I studied software/hardware co-verification for security assurance in the SoC context.
+I also developed an end-to-end verifiable compilation flow that allows deep-learning applications to exploit custom accelerators.
+While most of my works apply formal methods, I am also actively exploring related techniques like simulation-based validation and white/gray/black-box fuzzing.

 [CV](/files/cv.pdf)
 \[[Google Scholar](https://scholar.google.com/citations?user=7gPjJ48AAAAJ&hl=en)]